Tombstone (character): Fictional character biography

 Born as Lonnie Thompson Lincoln in Harlem, he started out as a troubled youth who was bullied by his peers because he was the neighborhood's only African-American albino.
 Taller and stronger than the other children, the young Lincoln started his life of crime in school, extorting protection money from his classmates.
 The school newspaper, edited by Joseph "Robbie" Robertson, was going to run a story exposing these illegal activities, but pulled it when Lincoln used scare tactics to intimidate Robertson.
 Lincoln allowed his personal demons to direct the course of his life and dropped out to join the ranks of organized crime.
 As a hitman and enforcer, he used his albinism to his advantage.
 He filed his teeth and nails to points, giving him the appearance of a vampire.
 This frequently caught his opponents off-guard, making it easier to kill them.
 He also lifted weights and engaged in many street fights to hone his fighting skills.
 One night, Robertson, now working for a local paper, went to meet a source only to see the source being killed by Lincoln.
-He threatened to kill Robertson if the story was brought out.
+Lincoln threatened to kill Robertson if the story was brought out.
 Robertson kept the secret for over 20 years, allowing Lincoln to continue his rise through the criminal underworld.

 Now known as "Tombstone" for the many lives he had taken, he returned to New York City as the Kingpin's top hitman.
 He threw the Hobgoblin out of the Arranger's window.
 Later, he captured a mutant known as the Persuader for the Arranger.
 Tombstone eventually returned to Robertson's neighborhood, where the reporter finally worked up the nerve to challenge him.
 He revealed the decades-old murder to the police, resulting in Tombstone's arrest, but not before Tombstone confronted and seriously injured Robertson, nearly permanently damaging his spine.
 Tombstone then encountered Spider-Man in Atlanta; Tombstone was defeated and sent to the Philadelphia State Penitentiary.